-The Atmel ATtiny24/44/84 provides two lock bits which can be left unprogrammed ("1") or can be programmed ("0") to obtain the additional security listed in Table 28-2.
-The lock bits can only be erased to "1" with the chip erase command.
+The ATtiny24/44/84 provides two Lock bits which can be left unprogrammed ("1") or can be programmed ("0") to obtain the additional security listed in Table 28-2 on page 180.
+The Lock bits can only be erased to "1" with the Chip Erase command.

-Program memory can be read out via the debugWIRE interface when the DWEN fuse is programmed, even if the lock bits are set.
-Thus, when lock bit security is required, should always debugWIRE be disabled by clearing the DWEN fuse.
+Program memory can be read out via the debugWIRE interface when the DWEN fuse is programmed, even if the Lock Bits are set.
+Thus, when Lock Bit security is required, should always debugWIRE be disabled by clearing the DWEN fuse.